 Programming assignments must be completed individually.
 You may discuss an assignment in general terms with other students, including a general discussion of how to approach the problem, but all code you submit must be your own.
 Any help you receive from classmates should be limited and should never involve details of how to code a solution.
 You must abide by the following:

 Under our policy, a student who gives inappropriate help is equally guilty with one who receives it.
 Instead of providing such help to someone who does not understand an assignment, point them to other class resources such as lecture examples, the textbook, the IPL, or emailing a TA or instructor.
 You must not share your solution code and ideas with others.
 You must also take reasonable steps to ensure that your work is not copied by others, such as by making sure to log out or lock shared computers, not leaving printouts of your code in public places, and not emailing your code to other students or posting it on the web or public forums.

-We enforce this policy by running detection software a few times per quarter over all submitted student programs, including programs from past quarters.
+We enforce this policy by running similarity detection software a few times per quarter over all submitted student programs, including programs from past quarters.
+Students who violate the policy are given reduced scores and sometimes sent to a University committee.
+This can lead to marks on permanent academic records.
 Please contact the instructor if you are unsure whether a particular behavior falls within our policy.